KSPModdingLibs/KSPBuildTools/docs/msbuild/getting-started.md

 ### KSPRoot MSBuild Variable

-If the `KSPRoot` MSBuild variable is already set, KSPBuildTools will use it as-is.
+If the {confval}`KSPRoot` MSBuild variable is already set, KSPBuildTools will use it as-is.
 This can be set in a .user file.

 ### Environment Variable